-Ananda is a global movement based on the teachings of Paramhansa Yogananda, who showed how everyone can realize God in their daily lives as a tangible, loving reality.
-Learn more about Yogananda.
+Ananda is a global movement based on the teachings of Paramhansa Yogananda, author of the great spiritual classic, Autobiography of a Yogi.
+Yogananda showed how everyone can realize God in their daily lives as a tangible loving reality.

 Our Spiritual Lineage

-Jesus Christ Yogananda said it was Jesus himself who appeared to Babaji and asked him to send the teachings of Self-realization to the West.
+Yogananda said it was Jesus himself who appeared to Babaji and asked him to send the teachings of Self-realization to the West.
 “My followers have forgotten the art of divine inner communion,” Jesus said.
-“Outwardly they do good works, but they have lost sight of the most important of my teachings, ‘to seek the kingdom of God first.”
+“Outwardly they do good works, but they have lost sight of the most important of my teachings, ‘to seek the kingdom of God first’.”

 The first in our direct line of Masters, Babaji (whom Yogananda said was Krishna in a previous incarnation), re-introduced the sacred art of Kriya Yoga to the world in 1863 through his disciple, Lahiri Mahasaya.
 Babaji continues to live in the Himalayas, accessible to a small band of disciples.

 Known as the “householder yogi,” Lahiri set an ideal example of harmoniously balanced living, attending to his work and family responsibilities along with his spiritual practices.
 After receiving Kriya Yoga from Babaji, he passed this non-sectarian science on to thousands of disciples, irrespective of caste or religion.

 (Also see www.lahiri-mahasaya.org)

 Swami Sri Yukteswar (May 10, 1855–March 9, 1936)